Easy. You only hire someone with previous experience.The logic goes, they know the business, and I won’t have to train

 That’s terrible thinking, no matter what you are selling.

 Competitors’ leftovers are not what to look for when hiring an employee.
-They rarely are superstars, and you’ll be bringing their worst habits into the heart of your operations.
+They rarely are superstars, and you’ll bring their worst habits into the heart of your operations.

 And your belief you won’t have to train them will let them get away with it.

-My first tip for you is that you would be much better off hiring someone out of your industry and teaching them how to sell in your store, the way you want them to, without preconceptions about customers.
+My first tip is that you would be much better off hiring someone out of your industry and teaching them how to sell in your store how you want them to, without preconceptions about customers.

-Retail store hiring is tougher than it appears and the results of a bad hire can be disastrous for your store.
+Retail store hiring is tougher than it appears, and a bad hire's results can be disastrous for your store.

 How to hire great employees for your store

 These tips will help you spot toxic behavior, resistance to training and self-improvement, and weed out bad applicants.
-Use these strategies to double-check your gut feeling and verify the people you’re talking to are genuinely passionate about what you do.
+Use these strategies to double-check your gut feeling and verify that the people you’re talking to are genuinely passionate about your work.

 1. Hire to work more hours, more shifts

-While the contrary advice is in vogue to hire lots of part-timers to maximize your flexibility, you often have more associates who are disengaged from your brand’s success.
+While the contrary advice is in vogue to hire many part-timers to maximize your flexibility, you often have more associates disengaged from your brand’s success.

-That’s because if they are working two or three jobs, they don’t have the time to settle into your culture.
+That’s because if they work two or three jobs, they don’t have time to settle into your culture.

 2. Look for employees who will play well with others

-While it’s great your applicants have outside interests and hobbies, many times they are online or solo.
+While it’s great your applicants have outside interests and hobbies, they are often online or solo.
 Retail requires the exact opposite.

 You want to find evidence they are engaged in the real world with other human beings during your interview, so craft your questions accordingly.

 3. Past behavior determines future behavior

-I’m all for goals and plans of what someone hopes to do in their future, but interview questions about their future plans are a poor gauge of how an applicant will work in your business today.
+I’m all for goals and plans of what someone hopes to do in the future, but interview questions about their plans are a poor gauge of how an applicant will work in your business today.